 Gut health has become a huge trend in recent months, but what is it?
 And can it help our beauty?

 Have you heard of Kombucha?
 Or Prebiotics supplements?
 Perhaps you follow a fitness influencer who has mentioned the term ‘gut health’ and were wondering what exactly that means?
 We certainly were.
-The term ‘gut health’ seems to be a new buzz word that has been thrown around Instagram and other platforms like magazines and informative publications.
+The health of our guts seems to be a new buzzing trend that has been thrown around Instagram and other platforms like magazines and informative publications.
 In the same way we went through the phase of being all about collagen and serum, we’re obsessed with taking care of our gut health.
 Well, now we have the answers for you.
-We spoke to Doctify rated Consultant Dermatologist Dr Anastasia Therianou (MBBS, PhD), to learn about the ins and outs of our gut health and the affect that it has on the rest of our bodies.
+We spoke to Doctify rated Consultant Dermatologist Dr Anastasia Therianou (MBBS, PhD), to learn about the ins and outs of our healthy guts and the affect that it has on the rest of our bodies.

 What is gut health?